awsdocs/aws-dms-user-guide/doc_source/CHAP_ReleaseNotes.md

 + Fixed an issue where delete operations are not properly captured when the primary key is not the first column in the table definition, when using PostgreSQL as a source\.
 + Fixed an issue where database migration tasks miss LOB updates in a special metadata setting when using MySQL as a source\.
 + Fixed an issue where `TIMESTAMP` columns are treated as `DATETIME` in full LOB mode when using MySQL version 8 as a source\.
-+ Fixed an issue where database migration tasks fail when parsing `NULL DATETIME` records when using MySQL 5\.6\.4 and above as a source\.
++ Fixed an issue where database migration tasks fail when parsing `NULL DATETIME` records when using MySQL 5\.6\.4 and higher as a source\.
 + Fixed an issue where database migration tasks get stuck after encountering a **Thread is exiting** error when using Amazon Redshift as a target with parallel apply\.
 + Fixed an issue where data could potentially be lost, when database migration tasks disconnect with a Amazon Redshift target endpoint during batch\-apply CDC\.
 + Improved the performance of full load by calling `ACCEPTINVCHARS` when using Amazon Redshift as a target\.